-- 34. Does writing without revising constitute practice?
-Perhaps, if writing is done deliberately, choosing words carefully, considering different strategies, sentence structures, and phrasings.
+- 34. (PAGE 159) Does writing without revising constitute practice?
+Perhaps, if the writer does so deliberately, choosing words carefully, considering different strategies, sentence structures, and phrasings.
 But even simply putting something onto the page is worth something, maybe as a way to ward off blockage later. - 35.
-My experience with technical writing is unusual.
-I write and revise fiction and poetry more rapidly than most writers, but the results are not as good either.
-I am engaged in a process of exploring my writing process and the range of work I can do.
+(PAGE 161) My experience with technical writing is unusual.
+I write and revise fiction and poetry more rapidly than most writers do, but the results are not as good, either.
+I am exploring my writing process and the range of work I can do.
 Being able to get hold of a strong trigger and having the material flow (relatively) easily from some hidden source seems to be part of an artistic process that could produce better work with less revision. - 36.
-Emily Dickinson used dash-like marks of varying lengths, some turned up, some down, some level.
+(PAGE 162) Emily Dickinson used dashlike marks of varying lengths, some turned up, some down, some level.
 They seem to be a combination of dash, comma, period, and mimetic tap.
 She used them not only in her poems, but in her recipes and when transcribing others' poetry. - 37.
-Some writers learn to write poems that the "crowd" likes-that's the workshop poem.
-But a similar problem, perhaps larger, has to do with a writer coming to rely on the workshop community to provide the reason to write, and thereby that writer becomes unable, effectively, to write without it.
-In particular, if there is just one workshop that a writer goes to, and that's the writer's entire world of writing, that group can effectively narrow the creative and aesthetic choices for the writer, perhaps even to the point of crippling him or her, by limiting exposure to other writers, aesthetics, cultures, and populations. - 38.
-From a letter to Benjamin Bailey, November 22, 1817.
+(PAGE 163) Some writers learn to write poems that the "crowd" likes-that's the workshop poem.
+But a similar problem, perhaps larger, has to do with a writer's coming to rely on the workshop community to provide the reason to write.
+The writer thereby becomes unable, effectively, to write without it.
+In particular, if a writer goes to just one workshop, which is the writer's entire world of writing, that group can effectively narrow the creative and aesthetic choices for the writer, perhaps even to the point of crippling him or her, by limiting exposure to other writers, aesthetics, cultures, and populations. - 38.
+(PAGE 171) See note 32.